Hybrid SaaS

 If a software product is offered as Hybrid SaaS or Hybrid Cloud, it means that it combines elements of both Software-as-a-Service (SaaS) and on-premises software deployment models.

 In the case of a hybrid model, the software product offers a combination of cloud-based SaaS functionality and on-premises capabilities.
 It allows organizations to deploy the software partly in the cloud, and partly on their local infrastructure or inside their Virtual Private Cloud depending on their specific requirements and preferences.

+Benefits

 The hybrid approach can be beneficial in certain scenarios.
 For example: